Elias Díaz Player Props: Rockies vs. Pirates

 Elias Díaz At The Plate

-- Diaz has 17 hits and an OBP of .423, both of which are tops among Colorado hitters this season.
+- Diaz leads Colorado with 17 hits and an OBP of .393 this season.

-- Among the qualifying hitters in MLB action, he ranks 10th in batting average, 29th in on-base percentage, and 23rd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 43rd, and he is 42nd in the league in slugging.

-- In 16 games played this year, he has gone deep in two of them.
+- In 17 games played this season, he has homered in two of them.

-- In six games this season (37.5%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (35.3%), Diaz has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.